 They chose to reside with their grandmother during their academic years, substantially reducing their living expenses.
 By diligently working during the summer and part-time throughout the semester, they could accumulate savings instead of incurring considerable debt.

-10. Getting Divorced
+10. Getting Real About Debt

 11. Keeping Cars and Gadgets for Longer